-Students are to be in their first class by 7:50 a.m.
-Doors of the building are open to students at 7:15 a.m.
-School begins at 7:50 a.m. and ends at 2:08 p.m.
+Students are to be in their first class by 7:50 am.
+Doors of the building are open to students at 7:15 am.
+School begins at 7:50 am. and ends at 2:08 pm.

 Home school buses will drop off students in front of the building.
-The students are required to enter the building immediately through the main entrance.
+The students are required to enter the building immediately through the main entrance (Door #1).
 Students who are driven to school by parent/guardian/relative/friend are also to be dropped off in front of the school and enter through the main entrance upon arrival.
 Students who drive to school must park in their designated area.
 No student is permitted to park in any other area without permission from the administration of the school.
-The student driver is to follow all vehicle control signs - speed limit, stops, yields, etc. The student driver is to lock his/her car and enter the building immediately.
+The student driver is to follow all vehicle control signs - speed limit, stops, yields, etc. The student driver is to lock their car and enter the building immediately.
 Any student who rides with another student must also enter the building immediately.
 There is to be no loitering in the parking lot.

-Upon dismissal at 2:20 p.m., students who ride a bus or who are picked up by a relative/friend should leave through the front doors.
+Upon dismissal at 2:08 pm, students who ride a bus or who are picked up by a relative/friend should leave through the front doors.
 Buses will be parked in front of the building.
 Students who are being picked up should have their drivers' park opposite the buses in front of the building.